jkreller/unitwizard/README.md

 # unitwizard 🧙

-CLI tool for generating PHP unit tests with the help of generative AI.
+CLI tool for generating PHP unit tests with the help of generative AI (by OpenAI).

-`php bin/unitwizard /path/to/src Namespace/For/Tests`
+`bin/unitwizard /path/to/src Namespace/For/Tests`